miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 ```

 private, but name mangling - can be accessed, but only inside the class?
+If i want to access them in another class i need a @property?
 ```
 self.__numerator = numerator
 self.__denominator = denominator
 ```

 OOP questions